galanisd/omtd-component-executor/README.md

 A project that provides

-* OMTD component executors; i.e., tools for executing/calling OMTD-compliant components (e.g. UIMA, GATE).
+* OMTD component executors; i.e., tools for executing/calling OMTD-compliant components (e.g. UIMA, GATE, web service).

 * A  fetcher for downloading the dependencies of a Maven artifact.
 It is used to fetch the dependencies of an OMTD component.